 Ali Ponte – (M.S.
 2016) focused on the utilization of geological and geotechnical parameters to provide constraints on the optimal siting of Mid-Atlantic Bight offshore wind projects.
 In her thesis, Ali processed and interpreted high-resolution chirp sub-bottom profiling data to develop a model for the subsurface sediment layers within the Maryland Wind Energy Area.
 She is currently employed by Heliolytics in Toronto, Canada as a data analyst and report specialist.
 Her work involves analyzing thermal imagery of renewable energy systems to provide clients with feedback on how they can maximize their energy assets and performance.

 Kateryna (Katya) Samoteskul – (M.S.
 2013).
 Katya master’s thesis evaluated the costs and benefits of shifting the commercial ships farther out to sea in the mid-Atlantic to open near-shore areas to offshore wind energy development.
 The American Wind Energy Association (AWEA) awarded Katya Best Student Paper at its 2013 offshore wind conference.
 An article based on her thesis was published in the Journal of Environmental Management.
-She now works as a Renewable Development Associate for the energy developer, Invenergy in Chicago.
+She is now Senior Manager for Offshore Development for the energy developer, Invenergy in Chicago.